 5. Artificial Sweeteners

 Sweeteners like saccharine (Sweet’N Low), sucralose (Splenda) or aspartame (Equal and NutraSweet) are in many diet and zero-calorie drinks and foods.
 Simply eliminating artificial sweeteners and diet soda may even reverse Hashimoto’s.
 The mechanism seems to be their negative effect on the microbiome.Thyroid disorders affect millions of people around the world.
-Millions more are undiagnosed,… Click To Tweet
+Millions more are undiagnosed, going years of their lives not knowing why they have symptoms Click To Tweet

 Obviously smoking isn’t healthy for anyone, but in genetically susceptible people it can be especially disastrous.
 Multiple studies have looked at the effects of smoking on people with autoimmune thyroid disorders.
 One study observed an increase in autoimmune hypothyroidism in women, while another study showed an increase in Graves’ disease in smokers.